 Age discrimination occurs anytime you are treated differently or unfairly in your work environment because of your age.
 Age Discrimination does not have to be based on your status as an older employee.
 Sometimes discrimination based on age can be because you are too young.
-Ageism is illegal and the age discrimination lawyers at the Derek Smith Law Group, Pllc., offer a free consultation and charge no fee unless we recover for you in your age discrimination case in New York, New Jersey, and Philadelphia.
-Call today (877) 469-5297.
+Ageism is illegal and the age discrimination lawyers at the Derek Smith Law Group, offer a free consultation and charge no fee unless we recover for you.

 The challenge in age discrimination claims is not to prove that someone was fired or denied a job under suspicious circumstances, but rather that age or years of experience played a defining role in the employer’s decision.

-Derek T. Smith Law Group, PLLC is a New York City, New Jersey and Philadelphia age discrimination law firm that strives to protect older workers from age-based discrimination or harassment in the workplace.
-With our understanding of New York, New Jersey and Pennsylvania age discrimination law, our New York City, New Jersey and Philadelphia employment discrimination attorneys act as mediators as well as litigate to recover losses due to workplace unfairness.
+Our law firm strives to protect older workers from age-based discrimination or harassment in the workplace.
+With our understanding of age discrimination law, we act as mediators as well as litigate to recover losses due to workplace unfairness.
 In many areas of industry, even those not traditionally known for an age bias, instances are beginning to occur where job assessments, promotions, raises, and other metrics are being driven by an employee’s age and not his/her performance.
-Reverse this disturbing trend by discussing your age discrimination case with our New York City, New Jersey or Philadelphia age discrimination lawyers.
-Don’t be a victim, your age discrimination attorney serving New York City, New Jersey, and Philadelphia is here for you at the Derek T. Smith Law Group, PLLC.
+Reverse this disturbing trend by discussing your age discrimination case with our lawyers.

 What is the ADEA?